openaleph/ftm-lakehouse/docs/make.md

 This generates or updates a dataset archive.
-This command should be used after files were added or deleted from the archive.
+This command should be used after statements, entities or files were added or deleted from the archive.

-The process can also be used to turn any existing directory or remote location into a `ftm-datalake` dataset.

 ```
-ftm-datalake -d my_dataset make [OPTIONS]
+ftm-lakehouse -d my_dataset make [OPTIONS]
 ```

-## Reference

-::: ftm_datalake.make